 This fabric makes great warm autumn/winter garments, such as dresses, skirts and tunics.
 It is also fabulous for making blazers, jackets and coats.
 You can also use it for soft furnishings.
 You will find it easy to cut and sew, and the cut edges do not fray, meaning hemming and lining is optional.

 We recommend dry cleaning.
 However, if you decide to wash it, use a small amount of mild detergent.
 Either hand wash or use a cool machine wash cycle.
 Lay flat to dry and don’t wring.
 Press on a medium heat iron with steam from the wrong side of the fabric.

 A review from a client on Facebook regarding our Boiled Wool

 “Their boiled wool is lovely and very forgiving to use.
-It coped with me making many mistakes on my first ever coat, unpicking easily without showing.
 It drapes beautifully, and shapes easily.
 Their customer service and help is first class too.
 Thanks.”

-Dragonfly Fabrics boast one of the largest selections of Boiled Wool in the UK.
-We stock different weights as well as a very wide range of beautiful colours.
+Dragonfly Fabrics stocks one of the largest selections of Boiled Wool in the UK.
+We stock different weights as well as a wide range of beautiful colours.

 What is Wool Fabric?

 Wool is a lovely natural fibre that comes from the fleece of sheep.
 Woollen fabric makes excellent warm clothing for the colder autumn and winter months.
 It feels warm to the touch in cold conditions and stays pleasantly cool in warmer conditions (being a natural insulator) Additionally, it is resistant to static electricity.

 This fabric makes lovely warm jackets, coats, dresses, tunics, skirts, accessories and soft furnishings.
 We stock different weights and blends to suit different sewing projects and have a large range of colours available at different prices.